cyberark/conjur/docs/tutorials/integrations/nginx.md

 ## Using NGINX To Proxy Traffic With TLS To Conjur

-[NGINX][NGINX] is a web proxy that's Free Software and easy to configure.
-This tutorial will show you how to use Docker to install Conjur and NGINX and configure them to provide Conjur with TLS.
+[NGINX][NGINX] is a high performance free open source web server.
+This tutorial will show you how to use Docker to install Conjur and NGINX and configure them to use TLS.

 [NGINX]: https://www.nginx.com